-Students entering first grade through eighth grade in 2020-2021 are invited to participate.
-We are encouraging each St. Joe’s student to complete 100 math challenges in 100 days.
-Each math challenge has 10 questions.
+Students entering first grade through eighth grade in 2023-2024 are invited to participate.
+We are encouraging each St. Joe’s student to complete 100 math challenges in approximately 100 days.
+Each math challenge has 10 questions so that is 1,000 math problems!
 Most of the questions will be a review of important standards for the grade level.
-Research shows that frequent and spaced out practice is great for learning (Brown, P. C. 2014.
-Make It Stick).
+Research shows that frequent and spaced-out practice is great for learning (Brown, P. C. 2014.
+Make It Stick).How to participate:

 2) Download the attached PDF of the appropriate grade level found in the link below.
 Your child may print 100 pages and the answer key or you may just view the pages on your computer and answer the questions in a notebook.

-4) All 100 pages are due on Labor Day, September 7, 2020.
+4) All 100 pages are due on Labor Day, September 4, 2023.
 We do not need to see your child’s work or performance.
 We will rely on you to keep track of what he/she has completed.
-On September 8th we will ask parents to verify if their student completed and corrected 100 pages.
+On September 5th, we will ask parents to verify if their student completed and corrected 100 pages.

 5) Students may go at their own pace.
 If they miss a few days, they will have to do more than one per day to catch up.

 6) All students who complete 100 challenges will be invited to a Bakery On Main donut party at the school in September!